Best Last Mile Delivery Software 2025: Reviews & Guide

 What is last mile delivery software?

 Last mile delivery apps help businesses create efficient, cost-effective local delivery services.
-They typically include functionality to:
+Typically offered by SaaS providers, they include functionality to:

 - Plan the best routes for drivers